AbdulMoMo/DealsBot/README.md

     - `Where n can be any positive number`

 Notes:
-- Negavtive numbers would not work for any of you anarchists out there
+- Negative numbers would not work for any of you anarchists out there

 ----